10 Best Auto Insurance Companies in Florida (2026)

 How much should I pay for car insurance in Florida?

 Florida drivers typically pay $40–$75 per month for minimum coverage and $119–$245 per month for full coverage, depending on the insurer, driving record, and location.
-Discover ways to pay less for car insurance.
+Read More: Ways to Pay Less for Car Insurance

 Why is Florida car insurance so expensive?

 Florida’s high insurance costs are driven by its no-fault system, dense urban traffic, frequent accidents, uninsured drivers, and seasonal weather risks like hurricanes, which lead to higher claims.
-Try these hacks to save money on car insurance in Florida.
+Some hacks to save money on car insurance in Florida include raising your deductible, keeping a clean driving record, and bundling policies.

 What insurance companies don’t insure in Florida?